teahelaschuk/dictionary/README.md

 # dictionary

-An English dictionary, broken down into syllables separated by an '=' character This dictionary and formatted for my haiku generator site.
+An English dictionary, broken down into syllables separated by an '=' character This dictionary has been formatted for my haiku generator site.

 Words that can be edited/deleted:
 + any abbrevaitions (ex.
 MPH, AVG...)